SSLune/saber-demo/README.md

 Run `yarn install`

 ## Guide
-Try running `yarn saber` for develope environment
+1. Building for development `yarn saber`

-Building for production `yarn saber generate` => the output website can be found at **/public**.
+2. Building for production `yarn saber generate` => the output website can be found at **/public**.

-To preview the production build locall run `yarn saber serve`
+To preview the production build locally, run `yarn saber serve`